-HOUSTON and VANCOUVER, BC , June 22, 2020 /CNW/ - ESSA Pharma Inc. (EPIX); (EPI.V), a clinical-stage pharmaceutical company focused on developing novel therapies for the treatment of prostate cancer, today presented new preclinical data on ESSA's clinical candidate, EPI-7386, at the 2020 American Association for Cancer Research ("AACR") Virtual Annual Meeting II.
+HOUSTON and VANCOUVER , May 15, 2020 /CNW/ - ESSA Pharma Inc. (Nasdaq: EPIX; TSX-V: EPI), a clinical-stage pharmaceutical company focused on developing novel therapies for the treatment of prostate cancer, today presented new preclinical data on ESSA's clinical candidate, EPI-7386, at the 2020 Virtual American Urological Association ("AUA") Annual Meeting.

-"Our latest transcriptomic analyses add to the breadth of preclinical data supporting the development of EPI-7386 broadly in prostate cancer.
-With the favorable toxicologic profile of EPI-7386 observed in our IND-enabling studies at very high exposures, we will initiate dosing at 200 mg per day, which potentially could allow us to efficiently reach biologically relevant blood levels of EPI-7386 in patients," said Dr. David R. Parkinson , President & Chief Executive Officer.
-"We will soon begin dosing patients in our Phase 1 monotherapy study of EPI-7386 in castration-resistant prostate cancer patients whose tumors are progressing on current anti-androgens.".
+"The breadth of in vitro and in vivo studies utilized to profile EPI-7386 preclinically demonstrate an encouraging profile for EPI-7386 across a variety of antiandrogen sensitive and antiandrogen-resistant cellular models, xenograft and patient-derived xenograft mouse models, and gene expression analyses.
+The favorable toxicologic profile of EPI-7386 observed in our IND-enabling studies at very high exposures will permit initiation of the Phase 1 study at a dose of 200 mg per day, which should allow us to reach biologically relevant blood levels of EPI-7386 in patients quickly," said Dr. David R. Parkinson , President & Chief Executive Officer.
+"We look forward to beginning patient dosing soon in our initial phase 1 study of EPI-7386 in mCRPC patients whose tumors are progressing on current anti-androgens.".

 About ESSA Pharma Inc.